abliss/caghni/README.md

 # Current Status

 A small script is provided which parses a ghilbert module and produces a verifiable output.
-In version 1, the names of thms, defthms, and stmts are standardized.
+In version 1, the following names are standardized:

+* the label of thms, defthms, and stmts
+* the label of hyps within a thm or defthm
+* the names of variables

+Exported interfaces are updated so that peano_thms.gh matches.
+Imported interfaces are currently not changed.